coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 server.listen 8000
 {% endhighlight %}

 Notice how the data is received in a POST request.
-By attaching some handlers on the @'data'@ and @'end'@ events of the request object, we're able to buffer and finally save the data from the client in the @store@.
+By attaching some handlers on the `'data'` and `'end'` events of the request object, we're able to buffer and finally save the data from the client in the `store`.

 {% highlight console %}
 $ curl -D - http://localhost:8000/cookie